|

 dealer, and plan to paint when weather is reasonably dry

-are aggressive.
+and paint sales are aggressive.
 Late spring and early fall are typically popular.

 If yours is an exterior two story or larger, paint quantities can

 be involved.
-This translates to some heavy weight in those buckets
+This translates to some heavy weight in those buckets and if your

 paint dealer seems willing, he or she might provide

 delivery.
-Which means efforts are better directed for the painter..
+Which means efforts are better directed for the painter.

 Also, be sure the cans have been shaken, more so if the ingredients

-of the more viscous paints and stains.
+are apt to settle like for some of the more viscous paints and stains.

 After setting up shop, which could be nothing more than cans on a

-sheet of plastic or canvas drop cloth, -- to maintain color consistency – box
+sheet of plastic or canvas drop cloth - to maintain color consistency – box

 the paint together, mixing it from can to can in partial containers.

-That is, if you don't plan on returning
+That is, if you don't plan on returning any paint to the store.

 For siding: have a narrow roller setup in a 2 gallon